 Load/unload controls: allow the motor to run continuously at a constant speed but unloads the compressor when adequate pressure has been achieved.
 Efficient load/unload controls use storage tank(s) to increase the available compressor air capacity without requiring compressor operation during all load periods.
 This protocol provides estimated savings for systems that exceed 3 gal/CFM or 5 gal/CFM in storage capacity.

-Modulating inlet controls: vary the output of the compressor to meet the flow requirements of the system.
-Modulating flow controls offer limited energy savings from the potential for a surge in demand the minimum throttling capacity.
+Modulating inlet controls: restricts inlet air to the compressor to progressively reduce compressor output to meet the flow requirements of the system.
+Also referred to as throttling or capacity control.
+The amount of capacity reduction is limited by the potential for surge and minimum throttling capacity.

-Variable displacement systems: have compressors that are designed to operate in two or more partially-loaded conditions.
+Variable displacement systems: have compressors that operate in two or more partially loaded conditions.
 Since the compressor can operate efficiently at multiple output points, it can more closely align with the load of the system.

-Variable speed w/ unloading: controls the compressor motor to precisely match the load of the system, offering the highest efficiency gains.
-During periods of very low demand, the compressor is unloaded and will operate at the minimum variable speed output until the demand exceeds the minimum output of the compressor, as determined by system flow and pressure.
+Variable speed w/ unloading: controls the compressor motor to match the load of the system, offering the highest efficiency gains.
+During periods of low demand, the compressor is unloaded and operates at the minimum variable speed until the flow and pressure demand exceeds the minimum output of the compressor.

 Eligibility Criteria

-This measure applies to retrofitting an existing compressed air system with a new, higher efficiency flow control type or the installation of a new compressed air system with eligible flow control types integrated.
+This measure applies to retrofitting an existing compressed air system with new, higher efficiency flow controls or the installation of a new compressed air system with eligible flow controls.

 Baseline Condition